sydneysegal/final/README.md

     3. Add "n," "Exempt Sum," and "nPBE" to the "Values" section of the pivot table settings, making sure that they are summarized by "SUM"
 6. Create a new sheet
     1. Copy and paste all of the white cells from the pivot table into this new sheet, leaving room for new headers
-    2. Write the titles for the old headers in the new sheet (Year, n, Exempt Sum, nPBE)
+    2. Write the titles for the old headers in the new sheet ("Year," "n, "Exempt Sum," "nPBE")
     3. Create a new row below the table titled "Percent Change"
     4. Use the following formula to calculate the percent change in the total number of exemptions and number of personal belief exemptions from the 2000 school year to the 2015 school year: =(NEW-OLD)/OLD
         1. In cell C6, type "=(10142-10225)/10225" then press enter